Superhero: Is this Australia’s new Robinhood trading app?

 To access more features, including a limit order option, live pricing and unlimited stock watchlists, you need to pay a $9 subscription fee for the “Live Account”.

-Importantly, while Superhero's proprietary system allows them to reduce the minimum investment needed for ASX stocks, it's not yet clear what the full implications are for investors.
+Importantly, while Superhero's proprietary system allows them to reduce the minimum investment needed for ASX stocks, its model is unique from other traditional SRN/HIN models that most investors are used to.

 How does it compare on cost?